The Laugh of the Medusa

-"The Laugh of the Medusa" is an essay by French feminist critic Hélène Cixous.
-Originally written in French as "Le Rire de la Méduse" in 1975, it was (after she revised it) translated into English by Paula Cohen and Keith Cohen in 1976.
+"The Laugh of the Medusa" is a 1975 essay by French feminist critic Hélène Cixous.
+Originally written in French as "Le Rire de la Méduse", a revised version was translated into English by Paula Cohen and Keith Cohen in 1976.

+Overview

 In the essay, Cixous issues an ultimatum: that women can either read and choose to stay trapped in their own bodies by a language that does not allow them to express themselves, or they can use the body as a way to communicate.
 She describes a writing style, écriture féminine, that she says attempts to move outside of the conventional rules found in patriarchal systems.
-She argues that Écriture feminine allows women to address their needs by building strong self-narratives and identity.
-This text is situated in a history of feminist conversations that separated women in terms of their gender and women in terms of authorship.
+She argues that écriture feminine allows women to address their needs by building strong self-narratives and identity.
+This text is situated in a history of feminist conversations that separated women because of their gender especially in terms of authorship.
 The "Laugh of the Medusa" addresses this rhetoric, writing on individuality and commanding women to use writing and the body as sources of power and inspiration.

 Cixous uses the term the "Logic of Antilove" to describe her understanding of the systematic oppression of women by patriarchal figures.
-She defines the Logic of Antilove as the self-hatred women have, "they have made for women an antinarcissism!
-A narcissism which loves itself only to be loved by what women haven't got," this idea persecutes women by defining them by what misogynistic tradition believes makes the female sex inferior.
+She defines the Logic of Antilove as the self-hatred women have noting that, "they have made for women an antinarcissism!
+A narcissism which loves itself only to be loved by what women haven't got."
+This idea persecutes women by defining them by what misogynistic tradition believes makes the female sex inferior.
 Cixous commands women to focus on individuality, particularly the individuality of the body and to write to redefine self-identity in the context of her history and narrative.
-The essay includes the argument that writing is a tool women must use to advocate for themselves in order to acquire the freedom women have historically been denied.
+The essay argues that writing is a tool women must use to advocate for themselves to acquire the freedom women have historically been denied.

+However, Cixous demonstrates that écriture féminine is not limited to "woman".
+She names Colette, Marguerite Duras, and Jean Genet as "the only inscriptions of femininity that [she has] ever seen".
+She also criticises the women writers of the nineteenth century for writing to appeal to men.
+For Cixous, it is not anatomy that should define our identity; this is 'to confuse the biological and the cultural'.